You have matched to 8 trials

 Phase I

-Purpose: To study the safety, effects (good and bad), and anti-cancer activity of GEN1047, an experimental immunotherapy.
+Purpose: To study the safety, effects (good and bad), and anti-cancer activity of DM001, an experimental antibody drug conjugate (ADC).

-Who is this for?: Women with advanced (some stage III) or metastatic (stage IV) breast cancer who have progressed after or during at least one prior therapy.
+Who is this for?: People with advanced (some stage III) or metastatic (stage IV) breast cancer who have no standard treatment options available.
 View full eligibility criteria

 What's involved?